Multiorbital effects in high-order harmonic emission from CO$_2$: Introduction

-High-order harmonic generation (HHG) is one of the highly nonlinear, nonperturbative processes that occur when an atom or molecule is irradiated by an intense laser field \cite{McPherson1987,Ferray1988}.
+Among intense laser field induced processes one prominent example is High-order harmonic generation (HHG), one of the highly nonlinear, nonperturbative processes \cite{McPherson1987,Ferray1988}.
 It results from the distortion of the electron density in the presence of the strong electromagnetic field of the laser and the power spectrum of the emitted harmonic radiation corresponds to the Fourier transform of the electron dipole acceleration.
 The intensity spectra of the emitted high harmonics shows some general characteristic features, such as a fast decrease of the signal over the first few harmonics followed by a region with fairly constant plateau harmonic intensities ending by a sharp cutoff, beyond which the harmonic intensity drops quickly.

 Over the past few decades HHG has been an active area of research since it provides a source for coherent short-wavelength light, extending into the soft-X-ray regime \cite{Popmintchev2012}, and for ultrashort laser pulses and waveforms in the attosecond \cite{Hentschel2001,Paul2001}.
 Furthermore, it has been shown that HHG spectra contain information about the atomic and electronic structure of the target (e.g., \cite{Lein2002,Itatani2004,Woerner2009,Haessler2010,Vozzi2011,Schoun2014}), ultrafast molecular and intra-molecular electron dynamics (e.g., \cite{Baker2006,Li2008,Blaga2012,Miller2016}) as well as time resolution of chemical processes (e.g., \cite{Woerner2010}).